TechThomas/a11y-google-maps/documentation/dev_steps.md

+## Overview

+This project's aim is to make an accessible map with clusters/markers.
+An overview of [Accessible Maps on the Web](https://equalentry.com/accessible-maps-on-the-web/) details why we desired to build this accessibility sample.

+The implementation of this code is hosted at [Finding Accessible Pedestrian Signals in NYC](https://techthomas.github.io/a11y-google-maps/).

 Current project is based on Google's [Marker Clustering](https://developers.google.com/maps/documentation/javascript/marker-clustering) example using use the [MarkerClusterer](https://github.com/googlemaps/v3-utility-library/tree/master/markerclusterer) library in combination with the Google Maps JavaScript API.

 By default the library has some significant accessibility issues: